matthewrdev/building-addins-for-xamarin-studio/README.md

 ## An Addin Project Structure

-After you have created a see we now have a blank project with a few files under the projects **Properties** folder:
+We now have a blank project with a few files under the projects **Properties** folder:

 ![The Addin project structure](images/addin-project-structure.png)